-AMENDED ADMINISTRATIVE

-ORDER RE: IMPLEMENTATION OF
+ADMINISTRATIVE ORDER RE: IMPLEMENTATION OF EMERGENCY RELIEF IN RESPONSE TO COVID-19

-EMERGENCY RELIEF

-AUTHORIZED PURSUANT TO

-GOVERNMENT CODE §68115 BY

-CHAIR OF JUDICIAL COUNCIL

-Due to the COVID-19 epidemic resulting in President Trump declaring a national emergency, the Governor's Declaration of a State of Emergency and Executive Order of March 19, 2020 that all Californians are to stay at home, unless employed in a job that provides essential needs, and to protect the health and safety of the public, and court personnel and under the court's inherent authority to control its own calendars and the Presiding Judge's duty to take into account the needs of the public and court as they relate to the efficient and effective management of the court's calendar, (California Rules of Court, rule 10.603(c)) and exercising the authority granted under Government Code §68115 and the March 13, 2020 and March 20, 220 Orders of Chief Justice Tani G. Cantil-Sakauye, Chair of the Judicial Council of California, issued in response to the March 13, 2020 and March 20, 2020 requests for emergency orders made by the Superior Court of California, County of Ventura ("Court"),
+Due to the COVID-19 epidemic, President Trump has declared a national emergency, and Governor Newsom has issued a Declaration of a State of Emergency and Executive Order of March 19, 2020, that all Californians are to stay at home, unless employed in a job that provides essential needs.
+To protect the health and safety of the public and court personnel and under the court's inherent authority to control its own calendars and the Presiding Judge's duty to take into account the needs of the public and court as they relate to the efficient and effective management of the court's calendar (California Rules of Court, rule 10.603(c)), I am exercising my authority and the authority granted under the March 13, 2020, March 20, 2020, March 23, 2020 and March 30, 2020 Emergency Orders of Chief Justice Tani G. Cantil-Sakauye, Chair of the Judicial Council of California.